4strid/mouse-control.autohotkey/README.md

 - `^c` exit to Normal Mode
 - `Enter` send Enter then exit to Normal mode
 - `Capslock` toggle

-##### Hotkeys
-"Quick" mode is just a variant of Insert mode so the same hotkeys are available behind Win Alt.

 `Home` enters Normal mode
 `Insert` enters regular (persistent) Insert mode